jamilurrahman12/proxmox/README.md

 ## Cluster Manager: Proxmox VE Cluster setup

-The Proxmox VE cluster manager, **pvecm**, is a tool used to create a group of physical servers.
-Such a group is referred to as a cluster.
-Corosync Cluster Engine is utilized for reliable group communication.
+Proxmox VE cluster manager, **pvecm**, is a tool used to create a group of physical servers.
+Such a group is referred to as a cluster. **Corosync Cluster Engine** technology is utilized for reliable group communication.
 There’s no explicit limit for the number of nodes in a cluster.

+Proxmox Cluster file system **pmxcfs** is a database-driven file system for storing configuration files, replicated in real-time to all cluster nodes using Corosync.

 Because of using the Proxmox cluster file system (pmxcfs), you can connect to any node to manage the entire cluster.
 Each node can manage the entire cluster.
 There is no need for a dedicated manager node.